onsip/SIP.js/docs/api/sip.js.useragent.md

 |  [makeURI(uri)](./sip.js.useragent.makeuri.md) | <code>static</code> | Create a URI instance from a string. |
 |  [start()](./sip.js.useragent.start.md) |  | Connect user agent to network transport. |
 |  [stop()](./sip.js.useragent.stop.md) |  | Gracefully close.
 Gracefully disconnect from network transport. |

-## Remarks

-A user agent (UA) is associated with a user via the user's SIP address of record (AOR) and acts on behalf of that user to send and receive SIP requests.
-The user agent can register to receive incoming requests, as well as create and send outbound messages.
-The user agent also maintains the Transport over which its signaling travels.